AMITSINGH17517/PERSONAL-FINANCE-DASHBOARD-FOR-EASY-LIFESTYLE/README.md

 Using PowerBI I was able to visualize my purchases data in an interactive way.
 This allowed me to drill deeper into my spending behaviour and with this information I can now be more conscientious of what I choose to spend my money on.

-## How You Can View My Power BI Dashboards

-For those interested in actually playing around with the dashboard, here are some detailed steps to help you do so:

-**1. Download PowerBI**

-Go to this site: https://powerbi.microsoft.com/en-us/desktop/ and click the "Download Free" button in the center of the screen *(this may change in the future!)*.
-There may be a prompt that asks you to download from the Microsoft Store instead, in which case simply click the button that opens the Microsoft Store and install the application from there.

-*Note: You **DO NOT** have to sign-in to use this 'Desktop' version, although if you choose to then you'll need to use a work/school email adddress.*

 **2. Configure Some Settings**

 Open Power BI Desktop and simply close the large dialog window that starts.
 Then, go: File -> Options and settings -> Options.
 On the left side you'll see two general categories of options: GLOBAL and CURRENT FILE.